- Study Overview

 Hard by default, shows the card at a slightly longer delay than last time, and tells Anki to show the card more frequently in the future.

 Good tells Anki that the last delay was about right, and the card easiness doesn’t need to be adjusted down or up.
 At the default starting easiness, the card will be shown again approximately 2 1/2 times longer than the previous time, so if you had waited 10 days to see the card previously, the next delay would be about 25 days.

 Easy tells Anki you found the delay too short.
 The card will be scheduled further into the future than 'Good', and Anki will schedule the card less frequently in the future.
 Because 'Easy' rapidly increases the delay, it’s best used for only the easiest of cards.
 Usually you should find yourself answering 'Good' instead.

-As with learning cards, you can use 1-4 on the keyboard to select an answer.
-Pressing the spacebar will select 'Good'.
+As with learning cards, you can use 1, 2, 3 and 4 on the keyboard to select an answer.
+Pressing the spacebar or Enter will select Good.